huraira213/pg_cext/README.md

 - Logging messages to the server log.

 It's intended for educational purposes to help developers learn how to extend PostgreSQL with custom functionality.

+## Project Completion

+This project has been completed as a learning exercise covering Stage 5 of PostgreSQL extension development.
+It includes basic arithmetic, math, string, array, logging, and SPI-based table querying functions.
+All code has been tested, documented, and pushed to the repository.